RobinL/d3_course/raw_material/webvis.md

 The most powerful concept will be the concept of binding data to documents.
 That's why it's called Data Driven Documents the this is probably the key concept of the whole course.

-Data visualisation is just a mapping between data points, and things you can see.
-The easiest way to think about what D3 does is it handles the translation of data into things you can see in a way that makes writing code much simpler and more efficient.
+Data visualisation is just a mapping between data, and things you can see.
+So a single dataset could be rendered by a pie chart, a line chart, a bar chart etc.  Each one provides a different mapping between data and its visualisation.

+d3.js is the language in which we specify that mapping.

+All it really does is take your data and generate text for you, and lets you dynamically update that text.
+The browser then interprets that text as graphics, which it renders for you.

+We'll see that d3.js provides this intermediate between data and graphics in quite an abstract way.
+This allows us to use it to generate html pages or svg graphics.
+In fact, we can use it to generate whatever tags we want - including ones that the browser doesn't even understand.

 ---
-## Example 5:
+## Example :

-Here is our first example of d3 code.
-This is a mapping between four data points, and this data represented visually, as circles.
+Take a look at the following d3 code, and in your web browser, have a look at the svg code it generates.

 ```javascript
 var svg = d3.select("svg")